 - Gas and bloating

-So, while this is a basic description of the differences between types of food reactions, hopefully this makes you more aware of how often people and even health care providers may confuse true allergy with all 3 terms and how allergy testing done by your traditional provider is often limited in that it only identifies true allergies.
+So, while this is a basic description of the differences between types of food reactions, hopefully, this makes you more aware of how often people and even health care providers may confuse true allergy with all 3 terms and how allergy testing is done by your traditional provider is often limited in that it only identifies true allergies.

 While people can choose various self-testing for food sensitivities, it is important to know that many are not very accurate and that there are a variety of blood tests out there.
 As an FDN-P, I have access to specialized patented testing, called the MRT test.
 This blood test looks at how your white blood cells responds to 170 foods/substances and is one of the best tests out there for food sensitivities.

 It is important to not only test for food sensitivity but to understand why food sensitivity may be occurring.
 So, when I test for food sensitivity, I also look at how the gut is working and if there are issues with leaky gut or gut pathogens (aka gut bugs).
-I also look at how the body is responding to stress, as stress in of itself can cause leaky gut and ultimately result in the development of food sensitivities.
+I also look at how the body is responding to stress, as stress in itself can cause a leaky gut and ultimately result in the development of food sensitivities.
 You can learn more about the tests included in my coaching packages here.

-Based on lab results, I recommend a 90-day protocol that removes the foods your body negatively reacts to as well as eliminate gluten, sugar, and dairy for that period.
+Based on lab results, I recommend a 90-day protocol that removes the foods your body negatively reacts to as well as eliminates gluten, sugar, and dairy for that period.
 After the gut is healed, with an elimination diet from these foods, some of the foods may be able to be added back into the diet through a specific protocol.

 The important points to remember include: